-We will send you a copy of the Drug List.
-To get the most complete and current information about which drugs are covered, you can visit the plan's website (http://www.express-scripts.com) or call Customer Service (phone numbers are printed on the back cover of this booklet).
+We will provide you a copy of the Drug List.
+To get the most complete and current information about which drugs are covered, you can visit the plan's website (express-scripts.com) or call Customer Service (phone numbers are printed on the back cover of this booklet).

-Section 3.4 The Part D Explanation of Benefits (the "Part D EOB"): Reports with a summary of payments made for your Part D prescription drugs during the month.
-Chapter 4 (What you pay for your Part D prescription drugs) gives more information about the Part D Explanation of Benefits and how it can help you keep track of your drug coverage.
+Section 3.4 The Part D Explanation of Benefits (the "Part D EOB"): Reports with a summary of payments made for your Part D prescription drugs